-The Puerto Ferro Lighthouse consists of an octagonal tower centered on the roof of a one-story dwelling, which measures 53í x 35í with the main entrance centered on the south side of the structure.
-The main door enters into a vestibule, which connects to the tower to the north, the keeperís two bedrooms and a living room to the east, and an inspectorís room, office, storage/oil room, and latrine to the west.
+Puerto Ferro Lighthouse consists of an octagonal tower centered on the roof of a one-story dwelling, which measures 53’ x 35’ with the main entrance centered on the south side of the structure.
+The main door enters into a vestibule, which connects to the tower to the north, the keeper’s two bedrooms and a living room to the east, and an inspector’s room, office, storage/oil room, and latrine to the west.
 The kitchen was located opposite the vestibule on the north side of the dwelling.

 The lighthouse at Port Ferro, on the south coast of Vieques, or Crab Island, is one of the primary seacoast lights of the Porto Rican system.
 The light tower and keepers’ dwelling attached to it are built on top of a rocky promontory undermined for some time by the sea, and the whole structure, already dangerously cracked, is in danger of collapsing.
 It is urgent to rebuild a lighthouse at or near this point, as this is an important aid to the navigation from St. Thomas to Cuba and other West Indian Islands and the Caribbean Sea.
 A light in this vicinity is necessary for navigation, and it is proposed to dismantle the present Port Ferro Light Station and to erect a new light station at Port Real, about 3 miles westward where the aid will be more useful and on better ground than on its present location at Port Ferro, as Port Real is the most important and the best anchorage around Vieques Island.

-A new lighthouse was never built, however, and the Puerto Ferro Lighthouse continued to operate until it was boarded up and abandoned in 1926.
-During the last year the lighthouse was active, its keeper reported that a severe earthquake struck the station on March 19, at 4:50 a.m.
-The tremor caused some of the mercury used to float the lens to slosh out onto the lantern room floor, and the lens stopped revolving until the keeper was able to repair it the following morning.
+This requests for funds was repeated for over a decade, but Puerto Ferro Lighthouse continued to operate until it was boarded up and abandoned in 1926.
+On May 2, 1922, two earthquake shocks were felt at the lighthouse.
+The second was somewhat stronger than the first and opened up cracks in two different places in the kitchen chimney.
+A more severe earthquake struck the station on March 19, 1925 at 4:50 a.m.
+This tremor caused some of the mercury used to float the lens to slosh out onto the lantern room floor, and the lens stopped revolving until the keepers were able to repair it the following morning.
 The quake enlarged existing cracks in the building and created new cracks in the roof of the dwelling.

 After this accidental death, local residents started practicing civil disobedience by setting up camps inside the bombing range.
-The protestors gained the support of several political activists, including Robert F. Kennedy, Jr. and Al Sharpton both of whom were imprisoned for trespassing on the Navyís property on Vieques.
-During his prison term, Kennedyís wife Mary gave birth to the coupleís sixth child, whom they named Aidan Caohman Vieques Kennedy.
+The protesters gained the support of several political activists, including Robert F. Kennedy, Jr. and Al Sharpton both of whom were imprisoned for trespassing on the Navy’s property on Vieques.
+During his prison term, Kennedy’s wife Mary gave birth to the couple’s sixth child, whom they named Aidan Caohman Vieques Kennedy.